 On June 27, 2014, Abacus and Burnstone entered into a loan and security agreement (the "Loan") pursuant to which Abacus advanced \$250,000 to Burnstone, to be used in relation to Burnstone's Tomichi project located in Colorado.
-The amount is included in loan receivable, bears interest of 8% per annum (\$30,000 accrued to December 31, 2015), was due to mature on December 31, 2015, and is secured by a first priority security interest over Burnstone's option to acquire a 100% interest in the Tomichi Project.
-Subsequent to December 31, 2015, the maturity date of the loan was extended to July 31, 2016.
+The amount bears interest of 8% per annum, was due to mature on December 31, 2015, and was secured by a first priority security interest over Burnstone's option to acquire a 100% interest in the Tomichi Project.
+On January 12, 2016, the maturity date of the loan was extended to July 31, 2016.
+Subsequent to July 31, 2016 the Company was advised that Burnstone had been unable to maintain its agreement on the Tomichi property in good standing, and was also unable to satisfy its indebtedness to the Company; consequently, the Company wrote off principal of \$250,000 and accrued interest of \$40,000.

 On June 26, 2014, Abacus signed an agreement (the "Advance Agreement") for an advance of \$3,000,000 to be drawn from the funds held in trust with KGHM Ajax.
-Under the terms of the Advance Agreement, the advance bears interest of 8% per annum, and is due December 31, 2015.
-It is collateralized by \$3,360,000 of the funds held in trust.

-As a condition of the Joint Venture agreement, Abacus will continue to contribute its 20% share of the 2015 program and budget towards development of the Ajax Project from the funds held in trust.
-Pursuant to the terms of the Advance Agreement, because the Company was unable to repay the advance by December 31, 2015, the advance was satisfied by the collateralized funds of \$3,360,000 held in trust, which were released to KGHM Ajax on January 12, 2016.
-As a result these funds are not available to satisfy the Company's future funding of KGHM Ajax and the company recorded a partial refund of proceeds on disposal of interest in Ajax project of \$3,000,000 in the statement of loss and comprehensive loss for the year ended December 31, 2015.
+Under the terms of the agreement, the advance bore interest of 8% per annum, was due December 31, 2015, and was collateralized by \$3,360,000 of the funds held in trust.
+As a condition of the agreement, Abacus continued to contribute its 20% share of the 2015 program and budget towards development of the Ajax Project from the funds held in trust.
+Pursuant to the terms of the Advance Agreement, as the Company was unable to repay the advance by December 31, 2015, the advance was satisfied by the collateralized funds held in trust, which were released to KGHM Ajax on January 12, 2016.

-Pursuant to the terms of the Joint Venture Agreement, Abacus could elect to contribute its proportionate shares of the Ajax operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
-Using funds that were previously held in restricted cash, Abacus contributed \$3,449,000 (2014: \$6,600,000) to KGHM Ajax, representing Abacus' 20% share of cash calls of KGHM Ajax made pursuant to the Joint Venture Agreement, in order to continue operations of KGHM Ajax.
-The restricted funds having been exhausted, the Company elected during the second quarter of fiscal 2015 that KGHM provide the funding as a loan.
-As such, at December 31, 2015, \$7,651,000 has been provided by KGHM and the Company has accrued interest of \$289,250, which will be recovered from Abacus' share of revenue upon commencement of production at Ajax.
+Pursuant to the terms of the Joint Venture Agreement, Abacus can elect to contribute its proportionate shares of the Ajax operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from 85% of Abacus' share of revenue upon commencement of production at Ajax.
+The restricted funds having been exhausted, the Company elected during the second quarter of fiscal 2015 that KGHM provide the funding as a loan ("KGHM Loan").
+Under the provisions of the KGHM Loan for the year ended December 31, 2016, \$3,315,478 has been provided by KGHM, with \$24,522 from interest earned on the collateral funds was put towards the \$3,340,000 cash calls and the Company has accrued interest of \$1,002,390 for the year ended December 31, 2016 (to December 31, 2015: \$289,250).